VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

 * **Add-on other Sensors**

-    * How to monitor the color or the morphology of leaf
+    * How to monitor the color or the morphology of leaves

 * **User Interaction via Website**

-    * 3D digital twin for Peace Lily
+    * 3D digital twin for Peace Lily (maybe by using Three.JS and Point-cloud model)
-    * [schematic diagram]